LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 > DASH pods that advertise a Bluetooth Device name of `TWI Board` and indicate `-SAW` in small print on the paper pod cover are fully compatible with all phones including the iPhone 16.

-> Some InPlay DASH pods were manufactured in Feb 2025.
+> The earliest `Atlas` DASH pods noticed by the OS-AID community were manufactured in Feb 2025.
 Some TWI DASH pods were manufactured in May 2025.
+Later in 2025, `Atlas` DASH pods with July 2025 and later manufacture dates were seen.

 We have no insight into the deployment plans from Insulet.
 Just pay attention if you have an iPhone 16.
 Otherwise, you won't notice a difference.

 - - -